Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: The Hubble Constant

 To obtain $M^{0}_{B}$, we take the weighted average of the individual values of $M^{0}_{B}$ for each supernova.
-These are found by $M^{0}_{B}$ = $m_{b}-\mu_{TRGB,cal}$, where $m_{b}$ is the standardized peak magnitude of each type Ia supernovae in the sample.
-The weights used in this procedure are the errors in the measured TRGB distances added in quadrature with the errors in $m_{b}$.
+These are found by $M^{0}_{B}$ = $m_{B}-\mu_{TRGB,cal}$, where $m_{B}$ is the standardized peak magnitude of each type Ia supernovae in the sample.
+The weights used in this procedure are the errors in the measured TRGB distances added in quadrature with the errors in $m_{B}$.
 With the value of $M^{0}_{B}$ in hand, we adopt the value of $a_{b}$ measured from supernovae in the Hubble flow and corrected to $z=0$ (with $q_0=-0.55$ and $j_0=1$ as in \citealt{2016ApJ...826...56R} and \citealt{2019ApJ...882...34F}).
-For the Pantheon sample, we use $a_{b}$ = \abPan \ which was derived from 746 SNe Ia at $0.023 < z < 0.15$ in the expanded Pantheon sample that pass standard quality cuts\footnote{A few of the SN Ia in the TRGB hosts do not pass the Pantheon quality cuts, i.e., SN 1989B and 1998bu have $A_V \sim 1.0$, while SN 1994D, 2007on and 2011iv are transitional fast-decliners and SN 1981D is poorly observed.
-They are all retained to be consistent with the CCHP analysis.} \citep[Brout, Scolnic et al., in prep]{2018ApJ...859..101S}.
-While the CCHP program did not explicitly provide the equivalent $a_b$ CSP value in \cite{2019ApJ...882...34F}, we are able to derive $a_{b}$ = \abCSP \ from their values of $H_0=69.8$~km/s/Mpc and $M^{0}_{B}=-19.23$ using Equation 1.
+For the Pantheon sample (with SN peak magnitudes $m_B^{Pan}$), we use $a_{b}$ = \abPan \ which was derived from 746 SNe Ia at $0.023 < z < 0.15$ in the expanded Pantheon sample that pass standard quality cuts\footnote{A few of the SN Ia in the TRGB hosts do not pass the Pantheon quality cuts, i.e., SN 1989B and 1998bu have $A_V \sim 1.0$, while SN 1994D, 2007on and 2011iv are transitional fast-decliners and SN 1981D is poorly observed.
+They are all retained to be consistent with the F19 CCHP analysis.} \citep{2018ApJ...859..101S, 2022arXiv220204077B}.
+While the CCHP program did not explicitly provide the equivalent $a_b$ CSP value in \cite{2019ApJ...882...34F}, we are able to derive $a_{b}$ = \abCSP \ from their values of $H_0=69.8$~km/s/Mpc and $M^{0}_{B}=-19.23$ using Equation 3.

 Along with the measurement of $H_{0}$, equally important is the error budget associated with our final reported values.
-To provide the final quoted uncertainty associated with our result, we add in quadrature the following terms: 1) the mean error in $M^{0}_{B}$ (which accounts for the errors from the individual TRGB and supernova measurements), 2) the error in the NGC~4258 TRGB measurement, 3) the error in the NGC~4258 megamaser distance, and 4) the error in 5$a_{b}$.
+To provide the final quoted uncertainty associated with our result, we add in quadrature the following terms: 1) the mean error in $M^{0}_{B}$ (which accounts for the errors from the individual TRGB (including an assumed 15$\%$ uncertainty in the extinction) and supernova measurements), 2) the error in the NGC~4258 TRGB measurement, 3) the error in the NGC~4258 megamaser distance, and 4) the error in 5$a_{b}$.
 These individual contributions are also summarized in Table \ref{tab:H0errors}.